It's Not Easy Being a Government and Public Sector Lawyer (With Nods to Kermit) (2022 Government & Public Sector Section Program)

 Tyler also represents other highly regulated business, including breweries, distilleries, and wineries, in their legal and regulatory needs, including their permitting and compliance enforcement interactions with governmental and regulatory agencies.

-Tyler received his B.A. degree from Virginia Military Institute and his J. D. degree, summa cum laude, from North Carolina Central University School of Law.
+Tyler earned his B.A. from Virginia Military Institute and his J. D., summa cum laude, from North Carolina Central University School of Law.

 Donya Strong was appointed general counsel for the Department of Administration in December 2021.
 Prior to joining DOA, Strong served as an enforcement attorney for the NC Secretary of State where she advised the executive management team on policies and statewide legislation concerning constitutional amendments, the securities industry and trademark enforcement.
 She also managed the agency's Trademark Enforcement Unit.